elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/observer-pattern.md

 ---
 title: Observer Design Pattern
-description: The Observer is a behavioral JS design pattern that lets you define a subscription mechanism to notify multiple objects (observers) about any events that happen to the object (subject) they’re observing.
+description: The observer pattern allows you to define a subscription mechanism that will notify multiple objects about any events on the object we attempt to observe.
 sidebar_position: 8
 sidebar_label: Observer
 ---